Your First Visit

 We know one thing for sure, that “where two or three are gathered together in my name, there am I in the midst of them” (Matthew 18:20).

 Want to Talk?

-Again, if you would like talk about our fellowship, your situation, I am always happy to do that.
+Again, if you would like to ask some questions about our fellowship, your situation, I am always happy to do that.
 Just contact me.